AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Why don't React developers like nature?
+Why was the font always tired?

-They prefer the virtual DOM.
+It was always bold.
 <!-- JOKE-END -->